mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 rollup -f iife -c -o dist/bundle.es2015.js
 ```

-Above we tell to `rollup` to bundle the modules as IIFE (Immediately-Invoked Function Expression), use the configuration file provided in the root of the project (`rollup.config.js`) and output the bundle as `bundle.es2015.js` in `dist`.
+Above we tell `rollup` to bundle the modules as IIFE (Immediately-Invoked Function Expression), use the configuration file provided in the root of the project (`rollup.config.js`) and output the bundle as `bundle.es2015.js` in `dist`.

-Now lets explain the `rollup.config.js` file:
+Now lets take a look at the `rollup.config.js` file:

 ```javascript
 import nodeResolve from 'rollup-plugin-node-resolve';